ChiefNyB/KogRob-EtoE-NN-Driving/README.md

 # KogRob: Robot control with end-to-end neural network

 This project aims to implement a turtlebot3 driven by a CNN which reads images of the robot's camera, and outputs velocity commands to control the turtlebot3.
+The foundation of the concepts and the network architecture was [this](https://developer.nvidia.com/blog/deep-learning-self-driving-cars/) NVIDIA project.
 For this project ROS2 Jazzy and Gazebo Harmonic were used.

 Created by: